-BMP's are also requirements in SHA's National Pollutant Discharge Elimination System (NPDES) Industrial and Municipal Permits.
-Failure to implement the BMP's can result in fines and/or criminal charges.
+These BMP's should also be applied to SHA's National Pollutant Discharge Elimination System (NPDES) Industrial and Municipal Permits.
 These permits are issued by the Maryland Department of Environment.

 During the off-season, a barrier should be placed across the structure's opening to prevent salt from contaminating the environment.